catenax-ng/catenax-ng.github.io/docs/guides/how-to-activate-github-2fa.md

 **Here´s a description how you can activate 2FA in GitHub for your account**

-- open GitHub and go to your personal settings (avatar in the upper right corner of GitHub)
+- open GitHub, login and go to your personal settings by clicking on the avatar in the upper right corner of GitHub
-- Settings
+- Choose "*Settings*"
-- Password and authentication (menue on the left)
+- click "*Password and authentication*" in the menue on the left hand side
-- In section "Two-factor authentication" click on the green button "Enable two-factor-athentication"
+- In section "*Two-factor authentication*" click on the green button "*Enable two-factor-authentication*"

 	![2fa not enabled yet](assets/2fa-1.png)